 Problems might arise with the contents of a will, the lack of a will or deceased people named in wills.
 A forum to air your views before going to court may help matters.
 As with anything else, a mediator cannot impose an outcome they can only facilitate the discussion.

-We can advise on how you can make savings and the safe ways to make investments.
+We can advise you on how you can make savings and the safe ways to make investments.
 A report in 2009 showed that mediation resulted in a saving of 76%, as opposed to those who did not use mediation services.
 Other times when people may need help with savings may be after an inheritance or deciding where to invest a child’s funds.

 Usually they are holiday homes which can also be regarded as an assets.
-Though overseas homes may have been exempt from tax including stamp duty, changes in 2015 mean that money may now need to be paid on these properties.
+Although overseas homes may have been exempt from tax including stamp duty, changes in 2015 mean that money may now need to be paid on these properties.
 It depends whether you own the home personally or it is some form of trust.
 It is always a good idea to look at all your assets, whether they are in this country or elsewhere.

 Yes, divorce or any relationship split can mean that assets are divided between you and your partner.
 We endeavour to act as peacemaker in this circumstances as well as giving you the right advice.
 Our intention is that you and your partner reach an amicable agreement.

-After the Mediation Informal and Assessment Meeting the adviser will say whether or not the case you have put forward allows for mediation.
+After the Mediation Informal and Assessment Meeting, the adviser will say whether or not the case you have put forward allows for mediation.
 If it is, you will be advised where to go next.
 We will guide you through the whole process.
 Remember this part is just a general assessment at this stage.

 You will be issued with a form to sign to say that you have attended the MIAM.
 You will now be able to issue proceedings.
 If you feel circumstances have changed through the case, please consult us and we will review the process.

-Parental responsibility is when an adult takes responsibility for a child over food, clothing, education and well being.
+Parental responsibility is when an adult takes responsibility for a child including their food, clothing, education and well being.
 A mother automatically has parental responsibility.
 If a father is married or has been married to the mother and/or his name is on the birth certificate then he also has parental responsibility.
 A father may also gain parental responsibility if he gains either a parental responsibility order or a residence order from the court or he adopts the child.

 At the age of 18 no residence order or child arrangements remain valid.